What’s the show about?

 What other shows do you recommend?

 Lots!
 We’d originally hoped to style the show after the magnificent Song Exploder, but soon realized that we really required a Q&A format to discuss scientific research.
-Other science-related podcasts we enjoy are American Scientist, AAAS Science, Big Picture Science, C&EN’s Stereo Chemistry, Daniel & Jorge Explain the Universe, Data Skeptic, eLife, Everything Hertz, Hidden Brain, Inside the Petri Dish, Nature, No Jargon, Partially Derivative, Physics Central, Planetary Radio, PNAS Science Sessions, Quirks & Quarks, Research in Action, Social Science Bites, Speaking of Psychology, Teaching in Higher Ed, The Dirt, The Naked Scientist franchise, The Positive Psychology Podcast, The Science Show, Short Wave, BigThink’s Think Again, Time to Eat the Dogs, Two Psychologists Four Beers, Undisciplined, and Very Bad Wizards.
+Other science-related podcasts we enjoy are The Altmetric Podcast, American Scientist, AAAS Science, Big Picture Science, C&EN’s Stereo Chemistry, Daniel & Jorge Explain the Universe, Data Skeptic, eLife, Everything Hertz, Hidden Brain, Inside the Petri Dish, Nature, No Jargon, Partially Derivative, Physics Central, Planetary Radio, PNAS Science Sessions, Quirks & Quarks, Research in Action, Social Science Bites, Speaking of Psychology, Teaching in Higher Ed, The Dirt, The Naked Scientist franchise, The Positive Psychology Podcast, The Science Show, Short Wave, BigThink’s Think Again, Time to Eat the Dogs, Two Psychologists Four Beers, Undisciplined, and Very Bad Wizards.
 Got another?
 Let us know by leaving a message at 1-866-XPLORIT (1-866-975-6748).

 I’d like to talk with you about sponsoring the show.